Table of Contents

-So, I know that the winter months are very good for business for garages.
-Especially as the winter approaches, and the freezing conditions cause many problems to the Halifax UK motorists.
+So, I know that the winter months are very good for garages.
+Especially as the winter approaches and the freezing conditions cause many problems for Halifax UK motorists.

 This original post was written by me during the winter of 2014-2015.

 Subsequently, it was the usual mixture of cold and mild weather.
 Both of which could affect your car.
-Mostly, if it has not been properly maintained.
-Sooner or later, many motorists have now taken heed from the motor trades continuous publicity.
-Firstly, about the advantages of winter tyres and it has now reaped reward.
-Consequently, with millions of motorists now fitting award winning Nokian Winter Tyres to their cars.
-Of course,giving a much safer winter experience for them and other road users.
+Mostly if it has not been properly maintained.
+Sooner or later, many motorists have now taken heed of the motor trade’s continuous publicity.
+Firstly, about the advantages of winter tyres and how they have now reaped rewards.
+Consequently, millions of motorists are now fitting award-winning Falken Winter Tyres to their cars.
+Of course, this will provide a much safer winter experience for them and other road users.

-Pre Winter car servicing can beat off problems
+Pre-winter car servicing can beat off problems- Car Servicing Cold Weather

-As I have mentioned above, winter tyres are an important part of your car and safety, but other things are also important to have checked.
+As I have mentioned above, winter tyres are an important part of your car’s safety, but other things are also important to have checked.
 I will start off with your window washer bottle.
-Make sure that you use a high concentrate wiper fluid when filling the washer bottle, try not to be tempted to buy the really cheap stuff, there is nothing worse than your windscreen freezing because the washer water is made of a weak concentrate.
+Make sure that you use a high-concentrate wiper fluid when filling the washer bottle. try not to be tempted to buy the really cheap stuff.
+There is nothing worse than your windscreen freezing because the washer water is made of a weak concentrate.

 Check out your antifreeze levels and top them up with the right coloured coolant and antifreeze.
-Check with the instructions on the bottle.
-Of course, to get the correct mix.
-Also make a note of when your antifreeze was last changed.
+Check the instructions on the bottle.
+Of course, to get the correct mix,.
+Also, make a note of when your antifreeze was last changed.
 In a word, every couple of years should be the right time to have it changed.
-Wiper blades are also worth checking, but these will be changed if your car has a pre-winter servicing check out.
+Wiper blades are also worth checking, but these will be changed if your car has a pre-winter servicing checkout.

-Oil too can be affected by temperature change engine servicing could solve this problem
+Oil too can be affected by temperature changes.
+Engine servicing could solve this problem

-In my opinion though the UK climate is very changeable.
-But does not get enough extremes to warrant changing your engine oil in a hot or cold climate.
-If you are not too sure then your cars manual will give you the relevant information.
-Including, the different viscosity that you may require.
-So, if you are heading for a very cold country or a hot country.
+In my opinion, the UK climate is very changeable.
+But it does not get enough extremes to warrant changing your engine oil in a hot or cold climate.
+If you are not sure, then your car manual will give you the relevant information.
+Including the different viscosities that you may require.
+So, if you are heading for a very cold country or a hot country,.

-Your light are also very important, how many cars do we see driving about on one headlight, I think that they look like motorcycles when I see them coming towards me and it can be very off putting, so always check your lights at regular intervals all year round but because of the short daylight hours, check them more regularly.
+Your lights are also very important.
+How many cars do we see driving about on one headlight?
+I think that they look like motorcycles when I see them coming towards me, and it can be very off-putting, so always check your lights at regular intervals all year round, but because of the short daylight hours, check them more regularly.

-Fortunately, for us garage owners then winter is perhaps our busiest times of year.
-So why not winter service your car and eliminate many of the problems that the cold weather will bring you.
-Only last week one of our customers who is a courier driver, using his own transit van, noticed that his van had started to cut out when driving along.
+Fortunately, for us garage owners, winter is perhaps our busiest time of year.
+So why not winter service your car and eliminate many of the problems that the cold weather will bring you?
+Only last week, one of our customers who is a courier driver, using his own transit van, noticed that his van had started to cut out when driving along.

 Sure enough the radiator was full but the colour of the liquid was very pale.
 So, indicating a lack of antifreeze.
 In fact this was the problem.
 Because, of the lack of antifreeze the water pump had frozen.
 Including, the splines connecting it to the power steering pump shearing off.